scraed/2026/_posts/2026-04-27-rethinking-diffusion-Langevin.md

 $$

 If we interpret $r_0$ and $r_1$ as the particle positions at times $s=0$ and $s=1$, then $r_1 - r_0$ is the average velocity over $[0,1]$, which motivates viewing $$\mathbf{v}_\theta$$ as a velocity field and writing the reverse process as $dr = -\mathbf{v}(r,s)\, ds$.
 This has led to the intuition that rectified flows are trained on simple "straight lines" and are therefore conceptually simpler than general diffusion models.
 However, $$\mathbf{v}_\theta(r,s)$$ still depends on time $s$, so the velocity changes over time and trajectories are not truly straight in state–time space.
 Since this velocity is directly related to the score function (as shown in the table), rectified flow is best understood as a particular parameterization of diffusion models rather than a fundamentally simpler class.

+### Conclusion

+From the Langevin perspective, diffusion models become conceptually simple: the forward and reverse processes are just a carefully chosen split of Langevin dynamics, which itself is an "identity map".
+This viewpoint simultaneously explains how sampling inverts noising, unifies SDE and ODE formulations as different splittings of the same dynamics, and clarifies why diffusion models implement exact maximum likelihood in a way ordinary VAEs do not.
+It also shows a simple way to demonstrate that denoising, score matching, and flow matching are not competing “recipes,” but equivalent ways of estimating the same underlying score field that governs Langevin dynamics.
+We hope this perspective helps demystify diffusion models to learners, so that new variants can be understood not as disconnected tricks, but as different parameterizations and discretizations of a single, coherent Langevin story.